 The Red Sox were devastated from the loss of Babe Ruth.
 They had won five of the first fifteen World Series, but would not even play in another for 28 years!
 Before 2004, they had not won a World Series since 1918.

-Do you know that in a race all the runners run, but only
+Do you know that in a race all the runners run, but

-a crown that will not last; but we do it to get a crown that will last forever.
+it to get a crown that will not last; but we do it to get a crown that will last forever.

 1 Corinthians 9:24 - 25